 I recently came across an invention titled “golf club head having a device for resisting expansion between opposing walls during ball impact.”
 “Hummmm, sounds like this may be version 2.0 of Callaway’s breakthrough Jailbreak technology,” I said to myself, so I read on.
-The abstract told me: An ...
+The abstract told me: An improved golf driver club ...

 After a brief hiatus, I am back and ready to ruin the day of marketing departments across Carlsbad!
 I kid, somewhat - after all, I don't know for sure that this is the secretive Callaway Epic "jailbreak" technology.
 Golf gear heads will know what I am referring to, however if ...